adventistmedia/worldly/README.md

 ```
 ## Contributing

-If you find a country with mission regions, or a country missing address formatting information you can create a bug mentioning the correct fields
+If you find a country with mission regions, or a country missing address formatting information you can create a issue ticket with corrections.

-O
+Thanks bro!

 1. Fork it ( http://github.com/amnwebmaster/worldly/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)